We Love Doodles

 Standard Size Cavapoo

 Standard Poodles are 40 to 70 pounds and stand over 15 inches tall.
 When bred with a Cavalier King Charles Spaniel, you’ll see Standard Cavapoos that are 20 to 30+ pounds and stand 18 inches tall.
-Since these are the biggest size of Cavapoo, you’ll want to ensure that you have enough space for your dog and exercise them daily.
+Since these are the biggest size of Cavapoo, you’ll want to ensure that you have enough space for your dog and that you’re willing to exercise him daily.

 Cavapoo Size Chart